JasonDing9/InterlinguaCorpusProject/README.md

 The other notable python files are:

-QC_INA_sentences.py - Does a quick quality control of the extracted interlingua sentences. removeBad.py (in 4_bibles) - Does a quality control of the extracted parallel sentences.
+QC_INA_sentences.py - Does a quick quality control of the extracted interlingua sentences.<br />
+removeBad.py (in 4_bibles) - Does a quality control of the extracted parallel sentences.<br />